SWU-CS-MediaLab/DMM-CDCN/README.md

 ```
 The 'Datasets' folder contains four datasets,  while the internal directory of each dataset is not modified.

-Then, run preprocess programs to preprocess the images in SYSU-MM01, LLCM and VCM (The short name of HISTZ_VCM).
+Then, run preprocess programs to preprocess the images in SYSU-MM01, LLCM and VCM (The short name of HITSZ_VCM).
 ```
 python pre_process_sysu.py 	--datasets_path '/my-tmp/Datasets/'
 python pre_process_llcm.py 	--datasets_path '/my-tmp/Datasets/'